wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Hangouts.

-**Hangouts Widgets:** In this plugin are available google hangouts widgets that can be directly inserted on the sidebar of your website.
+**Hangouts Widgets:** These can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar.

 * `Widget hangouts with starter button`